 Natural Resources and Sustainable Development Programme research focuses on the different dimensions of sustainable development.
-We consider the environment and its natural resources and ecosystem services as an overarching foundation for society and economy and aim at providing knowledge on how to utilize natural resources in a sustainable way.
+We consider the environment and its natural resources and ecosystem services as an overarching foundation for society and economy and aim to provide knowledge on how to identify, explore for, extract, and utilize natural resources in a safe and sustainable fashion.
 Our work involves considerations of both natural and social systems and their interactions, often adopting transdisciplinary approaches

-The Environment, Nature and Society research theme focuses on understanding interactions between the living components of nature and society that are of relevance to management and policy for a more sustainable future.
-Some focal areas in our work include fisheries, ecosystem services, biodiversity conservation often in aquatic and coastal contexts, as well as remediation of contaminated sediments.
+Environment, Nature and Society research theme focuses on understanding interactions between the living components of nature and society that are of relevance to management and policy for a more sustainable future.
+Some focal areas in our work include fisheries, ecosystem services, biodiversity conservation often in aquatic and coastal contexts, food systems, preservation of agricultural land, as well as remediation of contaminated sediments.

-Master Programme in Sustainable Development - An interdisciplinary programme covering a wide range of issues that concern sustainable development from a variety of perspectives – from basic economic to very concrete aspects, such as how sufficient drinking water can be made available to everyone on our planet.
+Master Programme in Sustainable Development - An interdisciplinary programme covering a wide range of issues that concern sustainable development from a variety of perspectives – from basic understanding of the the concept of Sustainable Development and its links to existing policies, to principles in economic, energy and raw materials aspects, to very concrete aspects, such as how sufficient drinking water can be made available to everyone on our planet.

 Master Programme in Sustainable Destination Development - An interdisciplinary programme given by the Department of Engineering Sciences.
 The programme focuses on issues relating to sustainable development of tourist destinations from many different perspectives for use in your future occupation, encompassing supervision, community planning, education, research, communication, management of natural resources or decision-making.